Daily Homeschool Schedule (Mom of 6)

 Every morning, depending on what time the kids’ actually come down the stairs, I give them a “start-time” for school.
 I let them know they need to have their materials out ready for instruction usually sometime between 8:15 and 8:45.

 At noon, we break for lunch no matter what.
-If someone is in the middle of a math lesson or writing spelling words, we hard-stop school and break to eat.
+If someone is in the middle of a math lesson or writing spelling words, we pause school and break to eat.
 Kids don’t learn well on empty stomachs, so I try to make sure to feed them a nutritious lunch.
 Then after they help me clean up they either go back downstairs to complete their independent work, or they get to play!

 After school is over, the kids are always eager to play.
 If it’s nice outside (read: above freezing) we go out and play.
 If not, the kids usually play “house”, cards, LEGO’s, etc.